3 Art Hacks Your Bare Walls Need

 Get the art ledge look

 Save yourself from all the the hardware of hanging art, and instead opt for this easy art ledge.
 Choose a sturdy shelf (Ikea or otherwise) and arrange framed pieces as you please.
 It’s seriously that simple.
 The natural wood finish of Julia’s shelf completes her living room look but the art ledge idea could also work over a mantle or on a smaller scale, in a hallway.
 The best part?
-The ledge makes adding new new pieces to your collection without rearranging agallery wall
+The ledge makes adding new new pieces to your collection without rearranging a

 or nailing more holes in your wall.